-This tour combines the discovery of Hanoi's most famous and historical sites, including Tran Quoc Pagoda (the oldest pagoda in Vietnam), the Ho Chi Minh Complex with the Ho Chi Minh Mausoleum, Independence Square, Ho Chi Minh's Stilt House, the Presidential Palace, the Temple of Literature, Hoa Lo Prison, and The Vietnam Museum of Ethnology
+This tour combines 6 places - Hanoi's most famous and historical sites, including Tran Quoc Pagoda (the oldest pagoda in Vietnam), the Ho Chi Minh Complex with the Ho Chi Minh Mausoleum, Independence Square, Ho Chi Minh's Stilt House, the Presidential Palace, the Temple of Literature, Hoa Lo Prison, and Vietnam Museum of Ethnology and Train Street.

 .
 Enjoy lunch at a renowned Vietnamese restaurant, offering you a deeper insight into the local cuisine and culture.
 We are confident that this combination will provide you with a fabulous experience.